sadaiyer/eks_manifests/configure_eks/README.md

 In the namespace dev, create an annotation
 metadata:

-   annotation:
+   annotations:
      iam.amazonaws.com/allowed-roles: |
        ["eks-dev-ns-role ARN"]

+    k get ns dev -o yaml

-Similarly, in the deployment for nginx in namespace, dev
+Similarly, in the deployment for nginx in namespace, dev.
+This needs to be added at the POD level definition in the deployment.

 metadata:

-   annotation:
+   annotations:
-     iam.amazonaws.com/role: ["eks-dev-ns-role ARN"]
+     iam.amazonaws.com/role: eks-dev-ns-role-ARN

     curl 169.254.169.254/latest/meta-data/iam/security-credentials